dantonrodriguez/seoulrecs/README.md

 ## food

 Korean food is pretty seasonal.
-Given that it's summer, I'll include some summer recommendations and just some generally awesome stuff.

 ### samgyetang 삼계탕
 이열치열!
 Fight fire with fire.
 Whole chicken stuffed with herbs, rice, and a whole lotta love cooked in a thick ginsengy reduced soup.
 Most places serving this will be solid.
 The following place is good if find yourself nearby: